Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning

-During the input/output measurement procedures, the same feedback controller is implemented to stabilize the closed-loop system for each agent, and then the matrix $W_i\in\mathbb{R}^{496\times 184}, \forall i =1,2,\cdots,N$ is effectively derived for each agent.
+During the input/output measurement procedures, the same feedback controller is implemented to stabilize the closed-loop system for each agent.
+Notice that even though the precise system model is not available, we can still design a simple controller to stabilize an unstable system.
+In our work, we use an LQR controller for stabilization of the closed-loop system, such that the output $y_d$ of the resulting closed-loop system is bounded.
+Then, the matrix $W_i\in\mathbb{R}^{496\times 184}, \forall i =1,2,\cdots,N$ is effectively derived for each agent.
 Because the dimension of $W_i$ is quite large, the results will be not displayed in this paper.
 However, to show the effectiveness of closed-loop input/output measurements, a comparison is carried out by computing $\|W_i\|_2$ and $\|W_i\|_\infty$, where the detailed results are depicted in Table I. In this table, our proposed approach is denoted by Method 1, and the method with open-loop input/output measurements as presented in~\cite{coulson2019data} is denoted by Method 2.
 As can be seen, $\|W_i\|_2$ and $\|W_i\|_\infty$ obtained in our approach are apparently smaller, and it is certain because the system is stabilized in the input/output measurement procedure, and this phenomenon aligns well with our claims in Sec.
 III.